Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

+Now we turn to a zigzag ribbon.
+Like before, we consider that it extends along the horizontal $x$-direction, with boundaries at $y=0$ and $y=W$ (Fig. \ref{Fig:graphenegeometry}).
+Again, we assume that the ribbon is wide enough so that the two opposite boundaries can be treated independently.
+In contrast to the armchair case, for zigzag ribbons the dispersive topological edge states are centered around the $M$ point of the first Brillouin zone (see below).
+Therefore, the standard low energy expansion of the Hamiltonian around the $K_{1,2}$ points (that leads to the Dirac equation in the absence of SO interaction) cannot be made, since the low-energy solutions in the presence of the intrinsic SO coupling occur for momenta far away from those points.
+Thus, we have to start with the full tight-binding Hamiltonian to calculate the wavefunctions and dispersion of the topological edge states \cite{Zarea2009}.

-Now we consider a semi-infinite zigzag-terminated graphene sheet to find expressions for the topological edge states.
-In the absence of spin-orbit coupling, it is known that the boundary condition amounts to a vanishing wavefunction on one of the sublattices.
-However, as spin-orbit coupling induces next-nearest neighbor hopping, the total wave function in our case has to vanish in both the $A$ and the $B$ sublattice sites at the edge.
+In the absence of SO coupling it is known that the boundary condition for zigzag ribbons amounts to a vanishing wavefunction on one of the sublattices \cite{Brey2006}.
+However, as SO coupling induces next-nearest neighbor hopping, the total wave function in our case has to vanish in both the $A$ and the $B$ sublattice sites at the edge.
 This condition can never be met by a single wavefunction of the form~(\ref{eq:totalwf}), so we will look at a superposition of two of them.
-Furthermore, as we are looking for an edge state solution the wavefunction has to decay from the edge into the bulk.
-Considering the lower boundary (the semi-infinite graphene sheet extends towards $y>0$, see Fig.~\ref{Fig:graphenegeometry}), we then substitute $q_y\rightarrow \i \kappa$ and make the following ansatz:
+Furthermore, to obtain an edge state localized in the $y$-direction, we replace $q_y \rightarrow \i \kappa$ and make the following ansatz:

 In the following, the notation

 will prove to be convenient.
 The terms $\xi$ and $\chi$ in Eqs.~(\ref{eq:defxi}) and~(\ref{eq:defchi}) can then be written as

 and the energy dispersion~(\ref{eq:generaldispersion}) becomes